NATIONAL GRAIN-FREE DAY

 Friends and family join in the festive atmosphere and enjoy the delicious aromas of the recipes the menu has to offer.
 Create a memorable spread and don’t leave out the dessert!

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL GRAIN-FREE DAY

 - Exchange delicious grain-free recipes to grow your repertoire.

 - Cook together – experiment together.
 Find new ways to enjoy your favorite foods grain-free.

 - Try something new.
 Maybe there’s a new family favorite yet to be discovered.

 - Use #NationalGrainFreeDay to share on social media.